openclimatefix/predict_pv_yield/README.md

 # Intro
-Early experiments on predicting solar PV yield using satellite imagery, deep learning and optical flow.
+Early experiments on predicting solar electricity generation over the next few hours, using satellite imagery, deep learning and as many other data sources as we can think of :)

 These experiments are focused on predicting solar PV yield.

 Please see [SatFlow](https://github.com/openclimatefix/satflow/) for complementary experiments on predicting the next few hours of satellite imagery (i.e. trying to predict how clouds are going to move!)

 # Installation